 Economic Sustainability

-This online module was developed by UNB Sustainability with assistance from the Office of Experiential Education to introduce key concepts in understanding economic sustainability.
+This module was developed by UNB Sustainability with assistance from the Office of Experiential Education to introduce key concepts in understanding economic sustainability.

-To get started, please watch the video or read the video transcript.
+To get started, watch the video or read the video transcript.
 You can turn on video subtitles using the [CC] button in the bottom right corner of the video or open the video transcript.

 Prefer text?